The AECEO is welcoming submissions for the Spring/Summer 2024 eceLINK Peer Reviewed Collection:

 If you are contacted by the AECEO regarding this job opportunity and require accommodation due to disability to participate in the recruitment and selection process, please advise and we will work with you to meet your needs.

 Work location: Remote/from home

 Only candidates who are selected for interviews will be contacted.
-Interviews will take place in May 2022.
-A short assignment will be requested from candidates when confirming an interview.
+A short writing assignment will be requested from candidates when confirming an interview.